diedrebrown/predictionwithalexareviews/README.md

 | LSTM               |  0.71          |  0.69   |
 | _MultiNB + Log Reg_|  _0.92_        |  _0.53_ |

 TF-IDF + Random Forest and LSTM neural network gave the best scores on the test set.
 As we can see from the table above, BERT embeddings didn't give a boost in performance for our data.
 Also, such a simple method as TF-IDF encoding + Logistic Regression gave pretty good scores in comparison to Random Forest and Neural Network.
+Based on these results, we decided to try using a MultinomialNB classifier on TF-IDF encoded text, as we discovered that it was an efficient at classifying multiclass training data.
+Also, given the polarity of our reviews, we eliminated reviews that were 2, 3, and 4 stars as not much information was dervived from the average reviews and they did not support either poles of the data.

 ## Study Limitations: